jakekara/fortunoff-citationdb-datamanager/README.md

     $ cd ./this-directory-name

+Set up a virtual environment so we can install the dependencies:

+    $ python3 -m venv venv
+    $ ./venv/bin/activate
+    $ pip install -r requirements.txt

-Make the python script executable by running
+Make the python script executable by running:

     $ chmod 755 DataManager.py